 Not many cruising boats heading west across the Indian Ocean make landfall on the tiny, mountanous atoll of Rodrigues, which is a department of the island nation of Mauritius.

-The island sits 300 miles east of Mauritius and is known to be beautiful and remote but also a huge pain to clear in and out of.
+The island sits 300 miles east of Mauritius and is known to be beautiful and remote but also difficult clear customs.
 Most cruisers heading west from Australia and Indonesia skip it and head straight to Mauritius.
 Not Canadian Brent Crack and Mary Bevan.

 Brent and Mary don’t hue to the beaten path as they cruise their Lagoon 400 Knot Safely to the outer edges of the normal coconut milk run across the Pacific and beyond.
 They left Panama and sailed south to Easter Island before heading west into the prevailing winds to cruise through the Gambier Islands to Tahiti.
 This is not the easiest way to sail west in the South Pacific.